-The Leak Defense System is a system of integrated components that monitors the flow of water into your home and stop that flow should there be a major leak or plumbing break.
+The Leak Defense System is a system of integrated components that monitors the flow of water into your home and stops that flow should there be a major leak or plumbing break.

 My panel is dirty, and there are several finger print smudges.
 What can I use to clean it?

 A soft damp cloth will be sufficient.
 Just be careful to not activate any buttons while you are cleaning the panel.
 If you like, you can simply unplug the Leak Defense System transformer while you clean the screen.
 It has a built in battery backup memory which will retain all of your system settings.
 Otherwise you may wish to place the system in Stand-by or Off mode while cleaning.